Updated: January 19, 2026

 Photo by Jakob Owens on Unsplash

-An EPK, or Electronic Press Kit, is a digital portfolio designed to provide all the essential information about you as an artist in a concise, organized way.
+An EPK, or Electronic Press Kit, is a digital portfolio that provides all of the essential information about you as an artist in a concise, organized way.
 It’s typically hosted on your website or shared as a downloadable file.
 An EPK can offer:

 Professionalism: An EPK shows that you take your career seriously.